esther588/Code-Red/README.md

 # Code Red
 ## Description

-A desktop app that's main purpose is to making tracking your period fun.
-It allows the user to record signs that might indicate an upcoming cycle by recording symptoms.
-It has the ability to view the statistics through graphs of the user's period since they've started recording them.
-There is also a tool provided that generates randomized messages to boost self-confidence.
+The main purpose of this desktop app is to make tracking your period fun.
+It allows the user to record symptoms that might indicate an upcoming cycle, along with the ability to view all of the statistics through various forms graphs of the user's period symptoms since they've started recording them.
+There is also a tool provided that generates randomized messages to boost self-confidence and a small calendar where the user can add or delete notes and reminders if needed.